 Multi-member LLCs must receive employer identification numbers (EINs) from the IRS.
 Delaware LLCs are subject to a state Alternative Entity Tax, which must be paid annually by June 1.
 Failure to pay on time carries a $200 late fee and monthly interest accrual of 1.5 percent on the outstanding tax and penalties.
 While an annual report is not required, LLCs are subject to an annual Delaware tax of $300.

 Delaware LLCs must file Form 1065 with the IRS and detail profit, loss, and credit distribution on Schedule K-1.
 Those that elect to be taxed as C corporations must file Form 8832 followed by Form 1120; for S corporation tax treatment; LLCs must file Form 1120S along with a profit, loss, and credit report.
 Sole proprietorship LLCs must report income and expenses related to the business on Schedule C of the owner's individual federal tax return.

 Many businesses choose to form LLCs in Delaware because the state has the easiest registration process.
 The minimal information required means that your personal information won't become public record, as it does in some other states.
 Delaware also doesn't require businesses to pay taxes on intangible income and assets.
 Businesses formed in Delaware that do not operate in the state are not subject to income tax.

 If you need help with establishing a Delaware LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.